aerleon/aerleon/docs/user/lib_getting_started.md

         comment: Deny anything else.
         action: deny
 ```
-The above YAML is an basic example with almost the minimum necessary to output an ACL.
-We have `acl` as the top keyword and a single `header` `terms` pair.
+The above YAML is a basic example with almost the minimum necessary to output an ACL.
+We have `filters` as the top keyword and a single `header` `terms` pair.

 Inside of the `header` we have a comment to explain what this ACL is for, a `target` of cisco meaning we wish to output that syntax, and options for the cisco generator.